-Our work marketplace systems and controls relating to user authentication and fraud detection are complex.
-If our user authentication and fraud detection measures are not effective, our work marketplace may be perceived as not being secure, our reputation may be harmed, and our business may be adversely impacted.
-In addition, bad actors around the world use increasingly sophisticated methods to engage in illegal activities involving personal information, such as unauthorized or fraudulent use of another's identity, payment information, or other information; misrepresentation of the user's identity or skills, including using accounts that they have purchased, sold, or leased; and the improper acquisition or use of credit or debit card details and banking or other payment account information.
-These types of illegal activities may increase as platforms like ours gain more prominence, including due to the shift toward remote work as a result of the COVID-19 pandemic or in the event of a macroeconomic downturn, such as the downturn resulting from the COVID-19 pandemic, as bad actors seek to take increasing advantage of us or our users.
-This conduct on our site could result in any of the following, each of which could adversely impact our business:
+Our work marketplace systems and controls relating to customer identity verification, user authentication, and fraud detection are complex.
+If such systems and controls are not effective, our work marketplace may be perceived as not being secure, our reputation may be harmed, we may face regulatory action, and our business may be adversely impacted.
+In addition, bad actors around the world use increasingly sophisticated methods to engage in illegal activities involving personal information, such as unauthorized or fraudulent use of another's identity, payment information, or other information; misrepresentation of the user's identity, location, or skills, including using accounts that they have purchased, borrowed, or leased; and the improper acquisition or use of credit or debit card details and banking or other payment account information.
+These types of illegal activities may increase as platforms like ours gain more prominence, including due to the ongoing shift toward remote work or in the event of a macroeconomic downturn, as bad actors seek to take increasing advantage of us or our users.
+This conduct on our website could result in any of the following, each of which could adversely impact our business: